RCJacH/RCJacH.github.io/content/post/reaper/ReaScript/LCR-maker.md

 For example `#ar: Artist` becomes `[ar: Artist]`.

-Items with empty take names will also generate timecode, you can use them to add spacing to the output.
+Items with empty take names will also generate timecode, you can use them to add spacing to the output, bumping a line up with space when the singer finishes the phrase.

 That's about it.

 So now our lyrics scrolling can be quantized to the beat, just like our music, yay!

+PS. the song in the demo gif is [this one](https://rcappella.bandcamp.com/track/a-quest-for-vocal-harmony).